-In conformance with the "black-out" policies prescribed under the SGX Listing Rules, Directors and employees are prohibited from trading in DBS' securities one month before the release of the full-year results and two weeks before the release of the first, second and third quarter results.
+Although the Group has transitioned to a semi-annual reporting regime, the trading updates that are provided for the first and third quarters of each financial year are, for the purpose of the "black-out" policies prescribed under Rule 1207(19) of the SGX Listing Rules, deemed to constitute "financial statements".
+Accordingly, Directors and employees are prohibited from trading in DBS' securities (i) one month before the release of the full-year financial statements; and (ii) two weeks before the release of its quarterly financial statements for the first, second and third quarters of each financial year.

 In addition, business units and subsidiaries engaging in proprietary trading are restricted from trading in DBS' securities during the black-out period.
 Group Secretariat informs all Directors and employees of each black-out period ahead of time.
 Directors and employees are prohibited at all times from trading in DBS' securities if they are in possession of material non-public information.

-In addition, GMC members are only allowed to trade in DBS' securities within specific window periods (15 market days immediately following the expiry of each black-out period) subject to pre-clearance.
+GMC members are only allowed to trade in DBS' securities within specific window periods (15 market days immediately following the expiry of each black-out period) subject to preclearance.
 GMC members are also required to obtain pre-approval from the CEO before any sale of DBS' securities.
-Similarly, the CEO is required to seek preapproval from the Chairman before any sale of DBS' securities.
+Similarly, the CEO is required to seek pre-approval from the Chairman before any sale of DBS' securities.
 As part of our commitment to good governance and the principles of share ownership by senior management, the CEO is expected to build up and hold at least the equivalent of three times his annual base salary as shareholding over time.

-DBS has put in place a personal investment policy which prohibits employees with access to price-sensitive information in the course of their duties from trading in securities in which they possess such pricesensitive information.
-Such employees are also required to seek pre-clearance before making any personal trades in securities, and may only trade through the Group's stockbroking subsidiaries and bank channels for securities listed in Singapore and Hong Kong.
+DBS has put in place a personal investment policy which prohibits employees with access to price-sensitive information in the course of their duties from trading in securities in which they possess such price-sensitive information.
+Such employees are also required to seek preclearance before making any personal trades in securities, and may only trade through the Group's stockbroking subsidiaries and bank channels for securities listed in Singapore and Hong Kong.
 The personal investment policy discourages employees from engaging in short-term speculative trading.